ml6team/fondant-usecase-controlnet/README.md

 run the pipeline in a production environment, you can utilize, for example, the [Vertex AI runner](https://fondant.ai/en/latest/pipeline/#vertex-runner).

+NOTE: The public clip service can only handle a few requets at a time, if you run into [timeout issues](https://github.com/rom1504/clip-retrieval/issues/267) t hen you might want to host your own clip service following this [guide](https://github.com/rom1504/clip-retrieval/blob/main/docs/laion5B_h14_back.md)
 ## Reusing this pipeline

 Adapt this pipeline for your own use case is simply a matter of editing the generate_prompts [component](./components/generate_prompts/src/main.py).
 You can leverage the existing structure, but generate prompts covering a different domain.